 8. Criticizing and finding fault — secretly or outwardly

-9. Focusing on the cares of the world — meaning putting your full attention and trust in the “things” of the world, like money, power, possessions, etc. When we put our full focus on them and allow them to define us, we lose focus of who we are in Christ.
+9. Focusing on the cares of the world — putting your full attention and trust in the “things” of the world, like money, power, possessions and image.
+When we allow that to define us, we lose focus of who we are in Christ.
 This doesn’t mean not caring about what happens in the world.

 10. Gossiping or speaking unkindly of those not present